You are listening to the Sean Hannity Radio Show Podcast.

 And even China now is buying our energy and bypassing the North Koreans.

-And it's the big picture that Ronald Reagan understood.
+No, that's the fundamental point, and it's the big picture that Ronald Reagan understood.

-I think our president understands when America leads the world's better.
+I think our president understands.

-When we lead economically it allows us to lead more diplomatically it also allows us to lead more militarily.
+When we lead economically, it allows us to lead more diplomatically.

-All right stay right there.
+All right, stay right there.

-Jim Jordan I think I'm going to be out with him some point in the fall for an event that he's holding I don't know if we worked that out yet, Congressman, but I'm willing to go if although it may be better for you if I don't love to have you.
+Jim Jordan, I think I'm going to be out with him some point in the fall for an event that he's holding.

 It may be better if I don't show up.

-You don't want to be tied to me in any way and I don't blame you.
+You don't want to be tied to me in any way, and I don't blame you.

-And as we continue Jim Jordan is with us.
+And as we continue, Jim Jordan is with us.

-He's one of the good guys in the freedom caucus.
+He's one of the good guys in the Freedom Caucus.

 Where do you guys stand with Speaker Ryan right now?

-So yeah we're we'll we'll move forward in that direction.
+So, yeah, we'll move forward in that direction.

-I mean that's our hope.
+I mean, that's our hope.

 We want a bill that's consistent with what we told the American people.

-You know what we're hearing right now, the outlines of it are good.
+You know, what we're hearing right now, the outlines of it are good.

-I don't know that number I know there's only twelve scheduled in September which is a which is a problem and I know that eight weeks ago uh we stood at a press conference Mark Meadows myself and another and a host of other members in in in House Freedom Caucus and we said do not go home in August until we know the outline of a tack bill until we decide something on what we're going to do on this debt ceiling issue what what kind of structural change we're going to get in the in a debt ceiling increase that'll deal with the underlying the big problem the twenty trillion dollar debt problem we have and let's stay in August until we figure out health care.
+And we said, do not go home in August until we know the outline of a tax bill, until we decide something on what we're going to do on this debt ceiling issue, what kind of structural change we're going to get in a debt ceiling increase that'll deal with the underlying, the big problem, the $20 trillion debt problem we have.

-We said those three things and yet now our leadership said no go on home we'll we'll just we'll just come back and try to get things done in twelve days in September.
+We'll just come back and try to get things done in 12 days in September.

 I think that was a mistake.

-Get your job done I don't understand the lack of urgency.
+I don't understand the lack of urgency.

 There's so many people suffering in this country.